ichbinram/Switch-from-Windows-to-Linux/Why Linux!!.md

 - Features like Cortana, if you are into that kind of stuff.
 - Adobe creative suite is not available on Linux, if your workflow revolves around this product, maybe you shouldn't switch to Linux.
 Or maybe change your workflow! :P
 - If you are on a laptop, the built in windows hello features and trackpad gestures.
+- Native support of third party peripheral softwares which allows you to control the RGB on the keyboard and mouse.
+However, there are open drivers and software alternative but they can be little painful to use.